keleven-uk/lazKlock/README.md

 The multifunction timing thingy is split into many things;

-Fuzzy Time, Countdown, Timer, Event, Reminder & Clipboard Monitor.
+Fuzzy Time, Countdown, Timer, Event, Reminder, Conversion & Clipboard Monitor.

+Also, the time can be displayed in several ways - text, digital and analogue and binary klocks,

-Klock currently consists of over 6000 lines of Pascal[Lazarus] code.
+Klock currently consists of over 8000 lines of Free Pascal[Lazarus] code.
 Klock serves as a vehicle by which I learn and tinker with programming.
-Previous versions of Klock have existed in VB.net, Python, Pascal [Lazarus] and Freebasic - and may again.
+Previous versions of Klock have existed in VB.net, Python and Free Basic - and may again.

 Fuzzy Time